DigiChanges/nexp-docs/docs/documentation/04-structure.md

 * `Repository` - It centralizes the logic to access the data sources through the chosen ORM.
 Encapsulates the set of stored objects, and the operations that can be performed on them.

-* `Commands` - Commands allows to configure and text commands to be entered via a computer terminal, and they are then interpreted as a program is being executed.
+* `Commands` - Commands allow to configure and text commands to be entered via a computer terminal, and they are then interpreted as a program is being executed.

-* `Middlewares` - They provide services like managing authorize policy, throttle request, multer for uploading files, and others.
+* `Middlewares` - They provide services like managing to authorize policy, throttle request, multer for uploading files, and others.